-The Clerk is a Constitutional Office and is required to have expenditures, revenues and operations audited.
+The Polk County Clerk of the Circuit Court & Comptroller is a constitutional office and is required to have expenditures, revenues and operations audited.
 The Clerk is subject to multiple audits and those are listed and discussed below.

-The County Commission contracts with an independent accounting firm to perform an audit of the functions and financial activities of the Board and each of the five Constitutional Offices.
+The County Commission contracts with an independent accounting firm to perform an audit of the functions and financial activities of the Polk County Board of County Commissioners and each of the five constitutional offices.
 Each of these entities is independently audited and subject to materiality based upon their own expenditure levels.
-The audits of the five Constitutional Officers along with the Board are then combined into a Comprehensive Annual Financial Report (CAFR).
-This is submitted to the Board and widely distributed to provide citizens, investors and other interested parties an overview of the financial health and fiscal activities of the entire county government.
+The audits of the five constitutional officers along with the Board are then combined into a Comprehensive Annual Financial Report (CAFR).
+This is submitted to the Board and widely distributed to provide residents, investors and other interested parties an overview of the financial health and fiscal activities of the entire county government.
 Copies can be viewed in our office or online.

 Department of Financial Services